chepash/movies-explorer-frontend/README.md

 ## Brief Description

+Frontend of the diploma project at Yandex Practicum.<br/>
 A service where users can search for movies based on their keywords and save them in their personal account.

 ## How It Should Work

+After registration and authorization on the website the user is directed to a movie search page with the ability to filter by short films.
 The user enters keywords in the search bar and clicks the "Search" button.
 The website performs the following actions:

 - Sends a request to a movie service with the movie data, retrieves the data, and saves it.
 - Finds all relevant movies based on the entered search text and displays cards with the movie information.